Ottorino Respighi: Early years

-Respighi was born on 9 July 1879 at 8 Via Guido Reni, an apartment building to the side of Palazzo Fantuzzi.
-He was the youngest child of Giuseppe and Ersilia (née Putti) Respighi.
-His brother Alberto died at age nine, and he had one sister, Amelia.
-His parents came from artistic families; his maternal grandfather and great-grandfather were distinguished sculptors, and his paternal grandfather was a cathedral organist.
-Giuseppe was an accomplished pianist and teacher who encouraged his son's musical inclinations, giving basic tuition in piano and violin from an early age.
-To his father's initial disappointment, Respighi showed little interest in music until he was almost eight.
-Shortly after Respighi began formal violin tuition, he quit abruptly after his teacher hit him on the hand with a ruler when he played a passage incorrectly.
-He resumed lessons several weeks later, this time with a more patient teacher.
-His piano skills, too, were a hit-and-miss affair initially, but his father arrived home one day and was surprised to find his son performing the Symphonic Studies by Robert Schumann; Respighi had learned to play the piece in secret.
-Respighi quickly took to other instruments; for example, he learned to play the harp in the course of several days.
+Respighi was born on 9 July 1879 at 8 Via Guido Reni, an apartment building to the side of Palazzo Fantuzzi in Bologna.
+The third and youngest child of Giuseppe and Ersilia (née Putti) Respighi, he had a middle class upbringing with his sister Amelia; his brother Alberto died at age nine.
+Giuseppe, a postal worker, was an accomplished pianist who studied the instrument with Stefano Golinelli and taught music at the Accademia Filarmonica di Bologna.
+Ersilia came from a family of distinguished sculptors.
+Respighi's paternal grandfather was a violinist and organist at the cathedral in modern day Fidenza.
+Amelia described Respighi as closed in nature but sincere, sensitive, and generous.

+Giuseppe encouraged his son, but to his initial disappointment, Respighi showed little interest in music until he was almost eight.
+After being taught basic piano and violin from his father Respighi began formal tuition in the latter, but quit abruptly after his teacher hit his hand with a ruler for playing a passage incorrectly.
+He resumed lessons with a more patient teacher.
+Respighi's piano skills were a hit-and-miss affair initially, but his father once arrived home to find Respighi confidently reciting the Symphonic Studies by Robert Schumann; he had learned to play the piece in secret.
+Respighi remained a self-taught pianist and in later life avoided scales in his compositions due to his inability to play them correctly.
+Nonetheless he quickly took to other instruments; for example, he taught himself the harp in the course of several days.

+In 1891, the family relocated to 2 Via de' Castagnoli where Respighi was able to have his own studio.
+In his seclusion he collected books and began a lifelong interest in geography, science, and languages.
+Respighi became fluent, and read literature in, eleven languages in his adult life.
+His wife recalled the composer's meeting with Albert Einstein in Berlin, who was impressed with Respighi's understanding of his scientific theories.